 The monetary policy of the Yuan dynasty 元 (1279-1368) followed quite different principles.
-While copper coins remained in use (with the three main types of Zhida tongbao 至大通寶, Dayuan tongbao 大元通寶 and Zhizheng tongbao 至正通寶) and "strings" was the common unit of account, silver took over an important place in the economy and was supplemented by paper money (baochao 寶鈔).
+While copper coins remained in use (with the three main types of Zhida tongbao 至大通寶, Dayuan tongbao 大元通寶 and Zhizheng tongbao 至正通寶) and "strings" (guan 貫) was the common unit of account, silver took over an important place in the economy and was supplemented by paper money (baochao 寶鈔).
 The first type of paper money was the Zhongtong chao 中統鈔 or Zhongtong jiaochao 中統交鈔, whose denomination was derived from silk fabric used as money, while the Zhongtong baochao 中統寶鈔 was based on silver as a currency.
 From 1271 on the Zhiyuan baochao 至元寶鈔 was issued, and in 1309 the Zhida yinchao 至大銀鈔 (circulating but for one year).
 The last paper currency of the Yuan period was the Zhizheng jiaochao 至正交鈔, issued from 1350 on.
-Unlike the earlier Song period attempts in paper currency, Yuan paper money was, at least in certain regions of the empire, the only officially acknowledged type of money, and was therefore not exchangeable with silver nor with copper coins (a prodecure called duixian 兌現 "convert into specie").
-The impace of inflation was therefore all the more serious, because there was no way to evade to other currencies, and the government allowed the populace to use copper currency, and from time to time even issued new copper cash.
+Unlike the earlier Song-period attempts in paper currency, Yuan paper money was, at least in certain regions of the empire, the only officially acknowledged type of money, and was therefore not exchangeable with silver nor with copper coins (a prodecure called duixian 兌現 "convert into specie").
+The impact of inflation was therefore all the more serious, because there was no way to evade to other currencies.
+In this predicament, the government allowed the populace to use copper currency, and from time to time even issued new copper cash.
 In the last decade of the Yuan period, barter trade had become a common means of exchange in the Yuan empire.

-A second type of paper money was issued by the Ministry of Revenue and was therefore called Hubu gianpiao 戶部官票 and released with the denominations 1, 3, 5, 10, and 50 liang 兩, and was therefore called yinpiao 銀票 or yinchao 銀鈔 "silver notes".
+A second type of paper money was issued by the Ministry of Revenue - the Hubu gianpiao 戶部官票.
+It was issued in the denominations 1, 3, 5, 10, and 50 tael/liang 兩, and was therefore called yinpiao 銀票 or yinchao 銀鈔 "silver notes".
 The latter were exchangeable into copper cash and silver, but only in certain institutions in Beijing under the Ministry of Revenue.
 The former were not redeemable at all.
 In the first months after the introduction of these types of paper money in 1854, government officials and troops were paid in paper money, but the government did not accept them for tax or any other payment to the authorities.
-Even in the provinces many government institutions did not accept the paper currency.
-Later on paper notes were accepted.
+Even in the provinces many government institutions did not accept the paper currency, at least not in the beginning.
 As a consequence, the notes were discounted on the markets or likewise not accepted.
-In 1855 a 1-liang silver note or a 1,000-wen cash note was just valued 450 Peking cash (jingqian 京錢) or 2-300 standard cash.
+In 1855 a 1-liang silver note or a 1,000-wen cash note was just valued 450 Beijing cash (jingqian 京錢) or 2-300 standard cash.
 The market value of the paper money constantly decreased, also because the government brought into circulation ever higher amounts of it.
-In 1861 it was forced to abolish the currency.
+In 1861 the state was forced to abolish the currency.